In this article I’m going to tell you what I think are the 9 best squash shoes on the market today:

 Buy (US): amazon.com | asics.com | racquetguys.com | squashgalaxy.com | zappos.com

-The downsides of these are firstly that the extra cushioning means they are a little bit heavier and higher off the ground than the Asics Gel Fastball.
-If you want the speediest shoe, get the Fastball.
-If you want a little more cushioning, try the Renma.
-Another issue that’s on my radar is the toe of these shoes is not very breathable, which might result in some stinky shoes.
-I’m going to be keeping an eye on that over the course of the next few months to see how it pans out.
+The downsides of these are firstly that the extra cushioning means they are a little bit heavier and higher off the ground than the ‘fast’ shoes mentioned above.
+Another issue that’s on my radar is the toe of these shoes is not very breathable, so they don’t air out all that well.

 Product Info